MassTransit/MassTransit/docs/advanced/sagas/persistence.md

     .As(typeof(ISagaRepository<>)).SingleInstance();
 ```

-Marten will create necessary tables for you.
+Marten will create the necessary tables for you.
 This type of saga repository
 supports correlation by id and custom expressions.

 #### Concurrency